 Advanced Stop Lines

 Some traffic light controlled junctions have advanced stop lines.
-These allow cyclists, and
+These allow cyclists,

-coloured road surface.
+a different coloured road surface.

 All other traffic must wait behind the first stop line, and should avoid waiting in the marked